Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 There is a significant amount of research available through studies and via the experts with whom we spoke that points to the fact that probiotics are helpful for gut health and a variety of conditions.

-Research and experts indicate that probiotics can help with digestion, constipation, various allergic reactions and can even improve your mood.
+Research and experts indicate that probiotics may help with digestion, constipation, various allergic reactions and can even improve your mood.
 Keep in mind that probiotic strains behave differently, even if they are in a similar family.

 What’s also nice about these good bacteria is that you can get them a variety of different ways, whether it’s fermented dairy products like kefir and yogurt, fermented vegetables like kimchi or using probiotic supplements or probiotic-enhanced foods.

 If you want to take the next step in your understanding of probiotics, take a few minutes to read through our guide about when you should take probiotics and if they are safe.